Brouillard119/Houming_Huang.github.io/README.md

 Hi, very nice to meet you👋.
 My name is Houming Huang.
-I am currently an undergrad Data Science student in college👨‍🎓.
+Below is something about me.
 ## Work Experience
 📆 2023.2 - 2024.4
 💼 Meltwater - Technical Support (Contractor)